prevalentWare/prisma-canela/examples/README.md

 The middleware:

+1. Provides a shared Prisma client instance exported as `prisma`
-1. Injects the Prisma client into the Hono context
+2. Injects the Prisma client into the Hono context
-2. Makes it available to all route handlers
+3. Makes it available to all route handlers
-3. Handles error cases when the client is missing
+4. Handles error cases when the client is missing
-4. Provides proper cleanup on application shutdown
+5. Provides proper cleanup on application shutdown

 ## Modular Route Import Examples